Can fully charging your electric car damage the battery?

 Hyundai Ioniq 5

 Running from 100 percent to zero is seriously bad for a battery’s health and should be avoided.
-Both the discharge and subsequent recharge put a strain on the battery, making it work harder and reducing its lifespan.
+Both the discharge and subsequent recharge put a large strain on the battery, making it work harder and reducing its lifespan.

 Avoiding a full charge will save time